NVIDIA/NeMo-Aligner/docs/user-guide/CAI.rst

 ##############################################################################################################

 The following section runs an inference server with the SL-CAI model that we've previously trained, and queries it with red teaming prompts asking for several responses per prompt.
-These will then be ranked by a judge LLM being run from NVIDIA's NGC.
+The responses will then be ranked by a judge LLM being run from NVIDIA's NGC.
 An NGC API key can be acquired `here`_.

-The following will run the inference server:
+The following command will run the inference server:

 .. _here: https://org.ngc.nvidia.com/setup/api-key